CUSTIS-public/ProcInsp/readme.md

 * Highlight app's entry point in stacktrace (which frame should be considered as entry point is configurable)

 # Known limitations #
-* Can only inspect processes of same bitness as running web api server
+* Can only show threads and stacktraces of CLR processes with the same bitness as running web api server

 # Repository structure #
 * ProcInsp - web application and api's